SAA-SDT/TS-EAS-subteam-notes/TS-EAS-Notes/SAA20/TS EAS Meetings/TS_EAS_SAA_2020_Meeting_notes.md

 A discussion followed including how or if it's a distinction in internal or external referencing.

-**Decision: **Use the &lt;reference> also for this linking which means &lt;citation> becomes &lt;reference>.
+**Decision**: Use the &lt;reference> also for this linking which means &lt;citation> becomes &lt;reference>.
 Suggested placement is in all elements that can contain text.

 ##### Abbreviation